 Conclusion: Which CMS is for You?

-The choice between Drupal and WordPress depends on your project’s complexity, customization level, and technical expertise.
+The choice between Drupal and WordPress depends on your project’s complexity, customisation level, and technical expertise.
 Drupal, with its security and scalability, is for complex custom projects.
-With its ease of use, WordPress is for a wide range of sites, from personal blogs to big e-commerce sites.
+With its ease of use, WordPress is suitable for a wide range of sites, from personal blogs to big e-commerce sites.
 Consider your short-term needs and long-term goals to avoid overengineering or unnecessary costs.

 Having an agency that can deploy both CMSs can give flexibility in accommodating multiple client requests and project requirements.